 If you are interested in seeing more of my Growth Mindset Resources book and video links you can check them out by clicking the picture below.

-I hope these resources offer a way to help foster a Growth Mindset culture in your classroom with your students.
-I'd love to hear in the comments any other resources you have found to help your students be successful in achieving their goals!
+I’d love to hear in the comments any other resources you have found to help your students be successful in achieving their goals!